LivTel/dprt/images/README.md

 * **sudo docker run --mount type=bind,src=/icc,dst=/icc --mount type=bind,src=/data,dst=/data --entrypoint /bin/bash -it loci_dprt_java_image -c "cd /docker/bin/libdprt/test/x86_64-linux/ ; /docker/bin/libdprt/test/x86_64-linux/dprt_test -e /data/k_b_20250225_1_1_1_0.fits"**

 We need the /icc mount to access the soft-linked dprt.properties, and the /data mount to access the data.
 We have to run dprt_test from it's own directory as it tries to load './dprt.properties' for configuration, that is now in /docker/bin/libdprt/test/x86_64-linux/ as a soft-link to the (external to docker) /icc config file.
+Note everything after and including the '-c' is actually command line arguments to the entrypoint (/bin/bash in the above case).